koryroot/koryroot/README.md

 ### Hello world👋

  ####  😄 My name is Wendry Koralis, some call me Kory
-  - I doted with everything I do, I'm a junior programmer 🌱 i'm currently learning Js and Python
+  - I doted with everything I do, I'm a backend python  🌱 i'm currently learning Jabout Data Science

   - 👯 I seek to collaborate with my knowledge